wulfsberg/angular-material-kickstart/README.md

 components support this, so we include the library to get full functionality.

 `intl` is a polyfill for the ECMAScript internationalization API, to handle things like date and number formats.
-It is widely supported in modern browsers, only lacking in IE10, Safari 9 or Opera Mini, so you may or may not need it, depending on your target.
+The standard API is widely supported in modern browsers, only lacking in IE10, Safari 9 or Opera Mini, so you may or may not need this polyfill, depending on your target.

 Enable polyfills
 ----------------